bio-tools/biotoolsSchema/README.md

 Bioinformaticians routinely use a large and diverse set of tools and data, and demand powerful and convenient means to organise, find, understand, compare, select, use and connect the available resources.
 These tasks rely on consistent, machine-understandable resource descriptions.
 The need - filled by biotoolsXSD - is for an information model that puts the description of a broad range of resources  on a consistent syntactic basis.

 # Applications
-biotoolsXSD is applicable to diverse bioinformatics software and interface types, including:
+biotoolsXSD is applicable to diverse bioinformatics software and interface types (see 'Documentation and website' below.)
-* **Databases** including repositories, datasets, registries etc.
-* **Tools**	including downloadable pacakages which you install, configure and run yourself
-* **Services** available for immediate use, e.g. on the Web
-* **Workflows** definitions that may involve multiple databases, tools and services
-* **Platforms** including suites, workbenches, workflow systems, frameworks etc.
-* **Containers** which provide data and services in a portable envionment, e.g. VMs and Docker.
-* **Libraries** of code for building tools, including widgets, plug-ins, toolkits etc.
-* Command line interfaces
-* Web User interfaces
-* Desktop GUIs
-* SOAP Web Services
-* HTTP Web Services including simple URL, RESTful APIs etc.